hobbit-project/hobbit.examples/SAIL-winter-school-2024/README.md

 ### Benchmark Design

 A major part of the work on a benchmark is to define its internal workflow and the API that the system has to implement to be evaluated by the benchmark.
-We rely on the [suggested workflow of a benchmark](experiment_workflow.html).
-Hence, our benchmark implementation will comprise a Data Generator, a Task Generator, an Evaluation Storage, an Evaluation Module, and a Benchmark Controller.
-We will make use of a default implementation for the Evaluation Storage.
-All other components will be implemented within this tutorial.
+For this example, we use a quite simple setup with only two containers—a benchmark and a system container.
 In addition to the [general API of the HOBBIT platform](system_integration_api.html) that has to be implemented by the system, the benchark's API comprises the following parts:
 1. The task definition above already stated that the data has to be split to get training and test data.
 We define that 10% of the dataset are randomly chosen as test dataset.
-The remaining 90% are used as training data and are sent to the system at the beginning as a CSV file of the form above, without the headline.
+The remaining 90% are used as training data and are sent to the system at the beginning as a CSV file of the form above.
 2. The system should have the time to train an internal algorithm using the training data.
 Hence, the evaluation of the system should only start after the system signalled that the internal training has finished and that it is ready to be benchmarked.
-3. The benchmark will sent the single tasks (i.e., the instances of the test set) as CSV lines as above (without the quality column).
+3. The benchmark will sent the single tasks (i.e., the instances of the test set) as CSV comprising the headline and a single data line.
+The first column of the line contains the ID of the task, which has to be part of the response.
+The column with the quality level is removed before submission.
+4. The system is expected to send a single CSV line comprising two values: Firstly, the task ID.
+Secondly, the value that it predicts for the task.

 Our benchmark will have several parameters:
 * **Dataset**: There are two wine datasets.
 One for red and a second for white wine.
 The user should be able to choose which dataset they want to use.